zuri-lang/zurilang.org/src/standard/date.md

 Character | Description                                               | Example
 ----------|-----------------------------------------------------------|-----------------------------------
-A         | uppercase Ante meridiem and Post meridiem                 | AM or PM a         | lowercase Ante meridiem and Post meridiem                 | am or pm d         | day of the month with leading zero                        | 01 to 31 D         | textual representation of a day, three letters            | Mon - Sun j         | day of the month without leading zero                     | 1 to 31
+A         | uppercase Ante meridian and Post meridian                 | AM or PM a         | lowercase Ante meridian and Post meridian                 | am or pm d         | day of the month with leading zero                        | 01 to 31 D         | textual representation of a day, three letters            | Mon - Sun j         | day of the month without leading zero                     | 1 to 31